dannykadoshi/FemmeFlow-Tracker/README.md

 The color scheme in the application effectively convey different types of information to the user.
 It uses contrasting colors to highlight important details, create visual hierarchy, and guide users' attention to key elements.
 The color choices align with standard conventions for conveying meaning, such as using green for positive messages and red for warnings.

-Overall, the color scheme enhances the application's user interface by making it visually appealing, easy to read, and efficient in communicating information to the user.

 ### IMAGERY AND LANDING PAGE INTERFACE

 The imagery and style of the FemmeFlow Tracker application create a visually engaging and cohesive user experience, aligning with the theme and purpose of the app.